 The beneficial owner of interest must generally submit a properly completed Internal Revenue Service (IRS) Form W-8BEN-E (or, if an individual, IRS Form W-8BEN) to claim an exemption or reduction available under an applicable income tax treaty or the portfolio interest exemption.

 If interest paid to a non-US lender is effectively connected with such lender's trade or business in the United States, such interest will not be subject to US federal withholding as long as such lender submits a properly completed IRS Form W-8ECI, but will generally be subject to net income tax in the United States and, for foreign corporations, branch profits taxes.

-Additionally, withholding taxes may arise in other circumstances, including the payment of various fees (such as letter of credit fees), modifications to debt obligations, and various adjustments on debt obligations that are convertible into stock.
+Additionally, withholding taxes may arise in other circumstances, including the payment of various fees (such as letter of credit fees), modifications to debt obligations, and certain adjustments to conversion ratio on debt obligations that are convertible into stock.